 Our service is built for patients aged 18 and over.
 Minors can use InstantMed only with written consent from a parent or legal guardian who completes the request on their behalf.
 For infants, toddlers, or any situation requiring physical examination (persistent fever, rashes of concern, head injuries, breathing problems), please see an in-person GP or visit an emergency department.

 Fill in the form, a doctor reviews it, your certificate or prescription is on the way.
-Refund if we can't help.
+Full refund if the doctor declines.

-From $19.95 · AHPRA-registered doctors · Full refund if we can't help
+From $24.95 · AHPRA-registered doctors · Full refund if the doctor declines.